Moddable-OpenSource/moddable/documentation/Moddable SDK - Keeping Up To Date.md

     - `UPLOAD_PORT`: the COM port for your device, e.g. `COM3`

 	The `ESP32_CMAKE` environment variable controls whether the ESP-IDF is built using the newer CMake or older `MinGW`-based tools.
 The default is 1, which builds with CMake.
 Set `ESP32_CMAKE` to 0 to use the older `MinGW`-based build.
 Support for `MinGW`-based builds will be removed in a future Moddable SDK update.

+	> Note: Remember to open a new Command Prompt before proceeding.
+Setting the environment variables in System Properties does not update the environment variables in active Command Prompt instances.

 4. If you have existing ESP32 build output in `%MODDABLE%\build\bin\esp32` or `%MODDABLE%\build\tmp\esp32`, delete those directories.
 For instance, using the "x86 Native Tools Command Prompt for VS 2019" command line console: